mawuni/mawuni.github.io/README.md

 ## **About**

 I am a doctoral researcher in entrepreneurial finance.
-My work centers on how external shocks—such as regulatory shifts, macroeconomic volatility, and technological disruption—affect entrepreneurship, firm dynamics, and early-stage financing.
+My work centers on how external shocks such as regulatory shifts, macroeconomic volatility, and technological disruption affect entrepreneurship, firm dynamics, and early-stage financing.

 My research agenda spans: